 - The degree of contamination of rural water supplies by fertilizers, herbicides and pesticides

 - Civil war and international conflict

 Recent trends have shown that some countries experiencing water shortage import water from other countries- done through importing manufactured products such as drinks, food, and textiles, or by investing in agriculture in foreign countries.
 For example, China and Saudi Arabia have embarked on a massive land grab in Ethiopia and Kenya for the cultivation of maize and other cereals for their citizens.
 This increases the embedded water in these countries.

-Embedded water (virtual water or water footprint) is defined as a measure of the amount of water needed in the production and transport to market of food and commodities.
-It is estimated that a can of Coca Cola contains 0.35litres of water, however it requires about 200 litres to grow and process the sugar it contains.
+Embedded water (virtual water or water footprint) is defined as a measure of the amount of water needed in the production and transport to the market of food and commodities.
+It is estimated that a can of Coca-Cola contains 0.35litres of water, however, it requires about 200 litres to grow and process the sugar it contains.

 Table 1.
 Water Footprint of Eight Common Food Items